leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity.md

 However, successful forecasting requires exact data.
 Advanced analytics tools are by all accounts the best way to track, record, and observe information associated with your delivery service.

-But for those tools to monitor [**important KPIs in logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/), they will have to be connected to delivery management software.
+But for those tools to monitor [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics"), they will have to be connected to delivery management software.

-# Last-Mile Delivery Software for Accurate ETAs
+## Last-Mile Delivery Software for Accurate ETAs

 Automation is the key to successfully increasing your capacity.
-From [**route optimization**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/) to digital proof of delivery, it can raise the performance and output of your entire service.
+From [**what is route optimization**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/ "what is route optimization") to digital proof of delivery, it can raise the performance and output of your entire service.

 But when you want to deliver goods beyond your abilities, having a Delivery Management software system that accurately measures estimated times of arrival (ETAs) is paramount.
 And automating your delivery can get you there.